-If size is not an issue, don’t be afraid to go big.
-Here are some grand conservatory plant ideas to get you started:
+If size isn’t an issue, don’t be afraid to go big.
+Here are some big conservatory plant ideas to get you started:

 Olive plants can grow happily in conservatories.
 The olives themselves tend to arrive in summer, but they fall reasonably quickly, so keep an eye out for them.
 You will also need to prune olive plants from time to time.

 This climbing plant is very flexible when it comes to temperature.
 They’re available in a range of vibrant colours and make excellent decorative additions to your space.
 Depending on the specific type, they can grow up to six feet high.

 Rubber tree plant

 These bold and beautiful specimens grow best in a sunny spot, making them perfect conservatory plants.
 They also prefer some humidity, so give them a regular misting.

 There are many different types of dracaena to choose from, including bright red varieties.
-They’re a great, fuss-free conservatory plant because they like to be on the drier side and prefer plenty of light.
+They’re a great, fuss-free conservatory plant because they like to be on the drier side and enjoy plenty of light.

 These bushy palms will make your conservatory feel instantly tropical.
 Their needs are simple — lots of light and lots of water.
 They can reach up to five feet tall, so make sure you provide them with the space they need to reach their full potential.